watersalesman/aura-botnet/README.md

 Bot Clients
 ---
 The primary client is written in C++, and can be compiled for either Linux or Windows using CMake.
-Alternate clients are written in Rust, Bash, and Powershell.
+Alternate clients are written in Rust, Bash, and Powershell, but are may lack certain functionality as they are mostly unsupported.
+I will fix any major bugs that come to my attention, but they will continue to lack certain features for the time being, such as running commands in different shells.

 The client will gather relevant system information and send it to the C2 server to register the new bot.
 Identification is done by initially creating a file